atlonglastkibet/Jumia-Web-Scraper/README.md

 # Jumia Web Scraper

-This project is a web scraping tool that extracts Flash Sales(Live Now) product information from the Jumia Online Shop (Kenya).
+This project is a web scraping tool that extracts the Flash Sales (Live Now) product section information from the Jumia Online Shop (Kenya).
 The scraper collects details like product names, prices, stock availability, ratings, and images.
 The data is then stored in a CSV file and can be analyzed using Jupyter Notebooks.

 ## Project Structure